graphql-dotnet/graphql-dotnet/BOUNTY.md

 * License the Submission under the terms of the [MIT License](https://github.com/graphql-dotnet/graphql-dotnet/blob/master/LICENSE.md) and do not require attribution for your submission;

-* understand and acknowledge that others may have developed or commissioned materials similar or identical to your Submission, and you waive any claims you may have resulting from any similarities to your Submission;
+* Understand and acknowledge that others may have developed or commissioned materials similar or identical to your Submission, and you waive any claims you may have resulting from any similarities to your Submission;

-* understand that you are not guaranteed any compensation or credit for your Submission; and
+* Understand that you are not guaranteed any compensation or credit for your Submission; and

-* represent and warrant that your Submission is your own work, that you haven't used information owned by another person or entity, and that you have the legal right to provide the Submission to GraphQL.NET.
+* Represent and warrant that your Submission is your own work, that you haven't used information owned by another person or entity, and that you have the legal right to provide the Submission to GraphQL.NET.

 The GraphQL.NET team reserves the right to terminate or make changes to this program at any time, including but not limited